 - Self-assessment form: The form requires suppliers to answer, explain, and document relevant policies and procedures for both the company and its suppliers.
 Relevant suppliers must also confirm the existence of certain metals and minerals, known as challenging to human rights, in their products and production chains.
-Self-assessment forms are typically performed yearly. - Interviews and discussion: The TOMRA Divisions also engage suppliers in regular interviews and discussions on their production, procurement, and supply chains.
-These engagements include discussions on human and labor rights. - Supplier audit: Strategic suppliers are subject to physical audits from TOMRA staff including senior management interview, documentation request, and factory inspection.
-Health & Safety, labor conditions, discrimination, and subsuppliers are part of the audit plan under the due diligence framework. - Documentation review: Documentation received from the above interactions is carefully reviewed and confirmed where human and labor rights issues are under discussion. - Third-party information check: TOMRA screens and verifies the integrity of new suppliers through a third-party service before entering a business relationship.
-Existing suppliers are monitored through the same service.
+Self-assessment forms are typically performed yearly.
+The majority of TOMRA's strategic suppliers completed the self-assessment form during 2023 and all existing contracted suppliers are reminded of the condition of compliance with the TOMRA Code of Conduct and Business Principles.
+Deviations from TOMRA expectations are followed up in the next sections of interaction.
+The Collection Business Division has in addition promoted awareness through human and labor rights specific communications and forms. - Interviews and discussion: The TOMRA Business Divisions also engage suppliers in regular interviews and discussions for their production, procurement, and supply chains, related to human and labor rights.
+Such supplier engagements and interactions occur frequently across supply chain locations including Germany, Belgium, Slovakia, Norway, China, and New Zealand. - Supplier audit: Strategic suppliers are subject to physical audits from TOMRA including senior management interview, documentation request, and factory inspection.
+Health & Safety, labor conditions, discrimination, and sub-suppliers are part of the audit plan under the due diligence framework.
+During 2023 TOMRA conducted supplier audits of over 60 strategic suppliers globally including in the USA, Germany, Slovakia, Poland, Sweden, China, and New Zealand.
+This was a significant increase over 2022.

+- Documentation review: Documentation received from the above interactions is carefully reviewed and confirmed where human and labor rights issues are under discussion.
+Examples include ensuring that health and safety training is completed at site, relevant policies and procedures are shared and explained, information regarding sub-suppliers is shared and analyzed. - Third-party information check: TOMRA screens and verifies the integrity of new suppliers through a third-party service before entering a business relationship, and existing suppliers are monitored through the same service.
 The screening and monitoring include results on sanctions, penalties & fines, and negative media reports covering human and labor rights abuses.
+This is an ongoing process that is tested by Group Compliance and is followed up by the Board and Executive Leadership Team on a quarterly basis.